 How to Install a Manual Transfer Switch for a Generator

 Installing a generator manual transfer switch is a critical task that ensures a safe, code-compliant connection for backup power.
 The core process involves selecting a switch based on an electrical load calculation, mounting the switch and a power inlet box, and carefully integrating it with the main service panel.
 According to NEC Article 702, the primary function of any transfer switch for generator is preventing generator backfeeding onto utility lines, a dangerous condition that risks the lives of lineworkers.
-The installation requires de-energizing the panel, relocating selected critical circuits from the main panel’s breakers to the transfer switch breakers, and then wiring the transfer switch back to those breakers.
-This creates a system where circuits can be powered by either the utility or the generator, but never both simultaneously.
-This is a primary NEC-compliant method, alongside a generator interlock kit, for powering a home with a portable generator.
+The installation requires de-energizing the panel, relocating selected critical branch-circuit conductors from the main panel to the transfer switch load terminals, and then wiring the transfer switch per the manufacturer’s diagram.
+This creates a system where the affected circuits are either powered by the utility or by the generator, but never both simultaneously.
+This load‑side transfer method is one NEC‑compliant approach; a properly installed and listed generator interlock kit is another approach that meets code when installed in accordance with the manufacturer and local AHJ requirements.

 Understanding the Role of a Generator Manual Transfer Switch